 FUE Hair Transplant

-Shock loss can be a loss of any type of natural hair, irrespective of it belonging to the donor area or the recipient area.
-Shock Loss is a common occurrence amongst many patients after they undergo the hair transplant procedure.
-It can be both- temporary and permanent.
+Shock loss is a loss of natural hair, irrespective of it belongs to the donor area or the recipient area.
+It is a common occurrence amongst many patients after they undergo the hair transplant procedure.
+It can be both temporary and permanent.
 When it is temporary, then it means that the lost hair will grow again after a certain period of time.
-It mainly occurs after FUT transplant, where the strip is harvested from the donor area and is closed with a suture or a stapler.
+It mainly occurs after FUT transplant, where the strip harvested from the donor area and closed with a suture or a stapler.

-During FUE hair transplant as well, if the surgeon tries to harvest a large number of grafts in a single seating, then more often than not- it leads to shock loss.
+During an FUE hair transplant, if the surgeon harvests a large number of grafts in a single sitting, leads to shock loss.
 This may also result in permanent shock loss in some patients.
 It is important to understand, that the most important part of the graft is the bulge of the graft.
 It may leave permanent damage to the head and a shock loss may occur in the recipient area.

 " Correction of physical appearance and making it aesthetically perfect is not a mere status issue, its about making your soul comfortable in your body "